Bucket

 Swipe feature lacked intuition.

-Participants found the swipe feature confusing and immediately associated it with dating apps.
-One participant stated that it “felt like Tinder without context,” which clashed with the intent of our product.
-In response, we replaced the swipe gesture with a straightforward “add to bucket list” button, making the interaction clearer and more accessible without requiring onboarding.
+Participants found swiping confusing and associated it with dating apps, saying it "felt like Tinder without context."
+We replaced the swipe gesture with a straightforward "add to bucket list" button, making interactions clearer without requiring onboarding.

 One-on-one matching felt Intimidating.

-Users expressed discomfort being matched with a single unfamiliar person, especially those who identified as introverts.
-Instead, they preferred features that supported group-based planning and mutual connections.
-We removed one-on-one matching entirely and introduced a shared-interest exploration model focused on group activities and location-based meetups.
+Users felt uncomfortable being matched with single unfamiliar people, especially introverts who preferred group-based planning.
+We removed one-on-one matching and introduced shared-interest exploration focused on group activities and location-based meetups.

 Dating app associations created misalignment.

-Even with a focus on friendship, our early interface still carried visual cues from dating apps, which made some participants skeptical of the app’s intent.
-To avoid misinterpretation, we revised the flow to emphasize shared experiences and mutual interests over profile-based interactions, and removed visual elements that mirrored common dating platforms.
+Early interface carried visual cues from dating apps, making participants skeptical of our intent.
+We revised the flow to emphasize shared experiences over profile-based interactions and removed visual elements mirroring dating platforms.

-These changes helped improve usability, platonic connectivity, and perceived emotional safety for students reentering their social lives post-pandemic.
-The updated design was incorporated into our high-fidelity prototype, which felt more intuitive, inclusive, and better aligned with users’ real-world expectations.
+These changes improved usability, platonic connectivity, and emotional safety for students reentering social lives post-pandemic.
+The updated design felt more intuitive, inclusive, and aligned with real-world expectations

 Conclusion